This post may include affiliate links; for details, see our disclosure policy.

-Looking for things to do in Rome, Italy?
-Here’s everything to do, including Colosseum and Pantheon, where to eat, and the best area to stay in Rome.
+Looking for what to do in Rome Italy?
+After many visits we know all the best spots: Colosseum and Pantheon, where to eat, and the best area to stay in Rome.

 Best area to stay in Rome Italy: The Piazza Navona